inverse-io/inverse-io/README.md

 I'm currently interested in surgical data science.

+I raise goldfish as pets (my oldest is 13 at the moment, and is very blind).

 # Currently thinking about ... 🤔
 How to figure out dynamic time warping.